 Ghrelin is a hormone that increases hunger feelings.
 It is important for controlling appetite in humans.

 When you eat less food through dieting, your ghrelin increases to high levels which tell the brain to make you feel hungrier than normal.
 This is your body’s attempt to make you eat more and slow weight loss.
-That is part of the reason why people tend to feel hungrier during weight loss diets.
-On the other hand, overeating decreases ghrelin to lower levels which results in less hunger, a sense of fullness and decreases the urge to eat.
+That is part of the reason why people tend to feel hungrier during weight-loss diets.
+On the other hand, overeating decreases ghrelin to lower levels which result in less hunger, a sense of fullness, and decrease the urge to eat.
 People with stable weights have fewer changes in their ghrelin levels and a more balanced sense of hunger and fullness throughout the day.
 They neither eat too few calories such that they lose weight nor too many calories such that they gain weight – the result is a stable weight.

 Why Does Bariatric Surgery Impact Ghrelin Levels?

 Weight loss or bariatric surgery is also called metabolic surgery.
 These surgeries affect the body’s metabolism by changing stomach and intestinal hormone levels including ghrelin (1).

 The most common metabolic and bariatric procedures are the Roux-en-Y Gastric Bypass and the Sleeve Gastrectomy.
 Since these surgeries change the stomach in different ways, they have different impacts on ghrelin.